 Step 5 - take the right side of the swaddle across their body and tuck underneath their left side.

-Step 7 - finally, take the left side and wrap it across their body and tuck underneath them on the right-hand side.
+Step 7 - Finally, take the left side and wrap it across their body, and tuck it underneath them on the right-hand side.

 Method 3 - Hands Up Swaddle

 This method does not work when the baby starts to move or wiggle much, as the chances of the swaddle coming off or the baby getting uncomfortable are high.

 Step 1 - Place the swaddle on a flat surface and fold it inwards a few inches to create a diamond shape